paulczar/paulczar.github.io-source/content/blog/streaming-devopsdays-texas/index.md

 ### Captions

-The captioner would see exactly the same feed as Ashton above.
+The captioning team would see exactly the same feed as Ashton above.
 However we didn't want to capture anything directly from White Coat, instead they send a text stream to a [streaming text](https://www.streamtext.net) website.
 The website would show an auto-scrolling wall of text as the captioners did their thing.
 I created an OBS Scene that contained a Browser source pointing at the text stream like so.

+> Note: There is an [OBS websocket plugin](https://github.com/EddieCameron/obs-websocket-streamtext-captions) to create a better interface to capturing from streamtext, but it involves setting up a NodeJS service and I didn't want climb that particular hill.

 ![OBS Scene for Captioning](./caption-scene.png)
 _The captions scene shows the whole stream text website._